-The correct placement of gasket and proper tightening of bolts in a flanged joint will ensure a leak-free joint.
+The correct placement of the gasket and proper tightening of bolts in a flanged joint will ensure a leak-free joint.
 Proper bolt tightening will ensure uniform load distribution in all bolts without damaging the gaskets.
 The following procedure describes how to tighten flange bolts.

-Flange Bolting Procedure
+Flange Bolt Tightening Procedure

 Flange checking points before flange bolt up